nbergeland/-Target-Transportation_Network_Overlap_Tool/README.md

 # -Target-Transportation_Network_Overlap_Tool
+At Target we received solicitations from many carriers looking to haul our goods.
+Unfortunately not all fit our needs.
+This is a model I developed to highlight synergies in our network with the carriers.
+It was performed by receiving their top 25 origin -> destination zip codes, and converting these to Lat Lon format using a ChatGPT API which were then bounced against our DC network to highlight the closest Target location to their top lanes by volume.

 Tool to detect naturally existing fits between carriers soliciting Target to join our transportation network.
 Uses Haversian distance formula to measure distance to nearest DC.